bukalapak/snowboard/README.md

 With this flag, You can access HTML documentation on `localhost:8088`.

 If you need to customize binding address, you can use flag `-b`.

-You can also use multi pages feature as above, just pass `-o` flag without `.html` extension.

 ### Generate formatted API blueprint